-Croatia has a legislative framework in place to enforce the requirements in a manner that is largely consistent with the CRS and its Commentary.
-However, a deficiency has been identified.
-More specifically, Croatia's domestic legislative framework does not impose sanctions on Account Holders and Controlling Persons for the provision of a false self-certification.
-This is a key element of the required enforcement framework and is therefore material to the proper functioning of the AEOI Standard.
+Latvia has a legislative framework in place to enforce the requirements in a manner that is largely consistent with the CRS and its Commentary.
+However, deficiencies have been identified.
+More specifically, Latvia's legislative framework:

+- does not impose sanctions on Account Holders and Controlling Persons for the provision of a false self-certification; and - does not incorporate measures to ensure that self-certifications are always obtained and validated for New Accounts as is required.

+The deficiencies relate to key elements of the AEOI Standard and are therefore material to its proper functioning.

-Croatia should amend its domestic legislative framework to include sanctions on Account Holders and Controlling Persons for the provision of a false self-certification.
+Latvia should amend its domestic legislative framework to include sanctions on Account Holders and Controlling Persons for the provision of a false self-certification.